 A clear local contact path when weather, traffic, delay, or supplier issues require a practical adjustment.

-Pages show what has to be checked: arrival timing, route sequence, hotels, meals, guides, rooming, and contact paths when plans shift.
+The operating assumptions are visible: arrival timing, route sequence, hotels, meals, guides, rooming, and contact paths when plans shift.

 Yes.
 The working model can be adapted to protect the agent’s brand and client relationship.

-Most Vietnam group travel problems are easier to prevent before the proposal is finalized.
-Share the group size, market, dates, budget level, pace, and must-see places.
-We can suggest a cleaner structure before quoting the ground operation.
+Share the group size, market, dates, budget level, pace, and must-see places before the route is locked.
+We can review the structure before quoting the ground operation.